-Giant cats appear all throughout the world.
-One of @MichaelMcGannon‘s favorites, and probably the most popular in today’s pop-culture media, is the Bake-neko: a Japanese monster cat said to be the size of a house, whose thundering footfalls are said to be like that of an elephant’s.
+Giant cats appear throughout the world’s varied cultures.
+One of our favorites, and a popular creature in today’s pop-culture, is the Bake-neko: a Japanese monster cat said to be the size of a house, whose thundering footfalls are said to be like that of an elephant’s.

 Ireland has cat-sidhe (cat-shee), or fairy cats, who would steal the souls of the dead by stalking above a corpse.
 King Arthur was once said to have slain giant cat beasts as well, and Freya, the Norse goddess of love and fertility, had a chariot drawn by two giant felines.